-There are 2 water treatment plants in the catchment and 1 of them been designated as 'at risk' of impacting its surrounding water environment.
-Monitoring does not indicate any water quality issues which are likely to be associated with this plant and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 water treatment plant in the catchment and it has been designated as 'not at risk'.
+Monitoring does not indicate any water quality issues which are likely to have arisen from this plant and therefore it is unlikely that it is affecting shellfish water quality in this shellfish area.